HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 By this point, the energy consumption of your unit is natural to you.
 But technology improves all the time.
 If your unit is older, it may be less efficient and cost you more money to run.
 This won’t be obvious unless you talk to an expert or have a newer model installed.
 In fact, merely comparing the specs of your unit to those of a newer model will help you decide.

-It describes how much energy a cooling or uses during the cooler months as compared with how much it consumes during the warmer months.
-The higher the SEER rating, the more efficient your will be at cooling or heating your home in hot weather.
+It describes how much energy a cooling or heating system uses during the cooler months as compared with how much it consumes during the warmer months.
+The higher the SEER rating, the more efficient your air conditioner will be at cooling or heating your home in hot weather.
 However, there are tradeoffs associated with higher SEER units:

 • They tend to cost more upfront because they’re more expensively manufactured than lower-rated ones were when they were originally purchased; also,